-A time limit is set within which the claim must be filed in main proceedings before the proper court or arbitrators, which will usually be abroad, failing which the arrest will expire and the ship considered released from arrest
+A time limit is set within which the claim must be filed in main proceedings before the competent court or arbitrators, which will usually be abroad, failing which the arrest will expire and the ship will be released from arrest.

 The arrest must be lifted immediately once the claim is settled or in case sufficient alternative security is provided.
-This is usually done in the form of a first class Dutch bank guarantee or letter of undertaking by P&I Clubs of good standing.
+This is usually done by providing a bank guarantee from a first class Dutch bank or a letter of undertaking by P&I Clubs of good standing.
 An arrest can then be lifted without the intervention of the court by a simple telephone call to the bailiff.